 Do I need any previous qualifications to start this course?

 There are no formal entry requirements.
-As with all our leisure courses the main emphasis is to come along and enjoy the course.
 All you need is commitment and enthusiasm.

 What are the course fees?

 The total cost for this course is £130.